phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

 .. note::

     The website |yamllint| is a nice tool for debugging |yaml|_ syntax.
-    You can copy and paste your config file their to check of you're using valid |yaml| syntax.
+    You can copy and paste your config file there to check if you're using valid |yaml| syntax.

+For detailed information about all the settings that can be included in an
+|eco| config file,
-For all the details about |eco| config files, :ref:<`click here <configfile>`.
+:ref:<`click here <configfile>`.
 For the purposes of this tutorial, we'll edit a few elements of the example configuration file we downloaded.